adi-7z/focus/README.md

 </div>

 ---
-- focus timer with custom break and focus times.
+- a customizable focus timer!
-- visualize progress with heatmap.
+- track progress with a heatmap.
 - binaural beats for focus.
 - cloud sync with google sign in.